appanp/supply-chain-fundas/supply_chain_terminology.md

 **Put-to-Light System**: Often referred to as “pick-to-light in reverse”, a put-to-light system uses light modules that direct operators to the correct location to sort, or “put,” items into.
 (As opposed to a pick-to-light system, where lights direct operators to stock keeping unit/SKU locations to select, or “pick,” items.)

 **Receiving**: It is the process of handling inbound inventory into a warehouse.
 This is a Warehouse operation.
+For more info, refet to [this link](https://www.easyship.com/blog/warehouse-receiving-process).
 The warehouse receiving process involves several steps, including:

 - Pre-arrival preparation: Confirm deliveries with suppliers and establish communication channels
 - Shipment arrival: Verify the driver and delivery truck's identity